craigmbooth/contemplativeneuroscience/_posts/2025-03-15-mindfulness-cognitive-function-survey.md

 > "MBIs consistently yielded small-to-moderate yet practically meaningful effect sizes on global cognition and six cognitive subdomains."

 Cognitive functioning is typically assessed through a variety of standardized tests designed to measure specific domains of mental performance.
-In this meta-analysis, the authors examined multiple types of cognitive assessments to evaluate mindfulness’s effects.
+In this meta-analysis, the authors examined multiple types of cognitive assessments to evaluate mindfulness's effects.
 These included behavioral cognitive tasks, which measure response accuracy and reaction time, and self-reported subjective cognitive assessments, where individuals evaluate their own cognitive abilities.
 Some of the key cognitive functions measured in these studies include:

 - **Executive Attention:** The ability to focus on relevant information while ignoring distractions.
 - **Working Memory:** The capacity to hold and manipulate information over short periods.